morningman/hdfs-client-java/README.md

 ./build.sh
 ```

-This will create an executable JAR file with all dependencies included.
+This will create an executable fat JAR file with all dependencies included, allowing it to run independently without external libraries.

 ### Custom Hadoop Version